-The machines reservoir is filled at the factory with approximately 13.2 liters (3.5 U.S. gallons) of high quality hydraulic fluid.
+The hydraulic fluid tank is filled at the factory with approximately 13.2 liters (3.5 U.S. gallons) of high-quality hydraulic fluid.
 Check the level of the hydraulic fluid before the engine is first started and daily thereafter.
-The recommended replacement fluid is Toro Premium All Season Hydraulic Fluid (Available in 19 liter (5 gallon) pails or 55 gallon drums.
+The recommended replacement fluid is Toro Premium All Season Hydraulic Fluid (Available in 5-gallon pails or 55-gallon drums.
 See parts catalog or Toro distributor for part numbers.)

 Alternate fluids: If the Toro fluid is not available, other fluids may be used provided they meet all the following material properties and industry specifications.
-Toro does not recommend the use of synthetic fluid.
-Consult with your lubricant distributor to identify a satisfactory product Note: Toro will not assume responsibility for damage caused by improper substitutions, so use only products from reputable manufacturers who will stand behind their recommendation.
+Toro does not recommend using synthetic fluid.
+Consult with a lubricant distributor to identify a satisfactory product.

+Note: Toro will not assume responsibility for damage caused by improper substitutions, so use only products from reputable manufacturers who will stand behind their recommendation.